 This is often used for cancer that is still just in the prostate gland.
 It may also be used in conjunction with other treatments on cancer that has grown outside of the prostate.
-The two main types of radiation are external beam radiation and internal radiation (brachytherapy).
+The two main types of radiation therapy are external beam radiation and internal radiation (brachytherapy).

-External radiation focuses the beam on the prostate gland from outside the body with a machine, whereas internal radiation uses small radioactive “seeds” placed directly into the prostate and give off certain amounts of radiation for weeks or months.
+External radiation focuses the beam on the prostate gland from outside the body with a machine, whereas internal radiation uses small radioactive “seeds” placed directly into the prostate that give off certain amounts of radiation for weeks or months.

 Risks and side effects of radiation therapy include tiredness, rectal irritation such as uncomfortable urination or bowel incontinence, dry skin, hair loss and urinary problems such as incontinence or frequent urination.

 Oncologists often treat early-stage cancer with cryotherapy.
-Cryotherapy uses very cold temperatures to freeze and kill prostate cancer cells, inserting hollow needles that inject a gas that freezes the prostate.
+Cryotherapy uses very cold temperatures to freeze and kill prostate cancer cells, inserting hollow needles that inject a gas that freezes the prostate cells.
 Cryotherapy is considered a less invasive surgery, but includes side effects such as blood in urine for a day or two, soreness and erectile dysfunction.

 Some side effects of hormone therapy include erectile dysfunction, hot flashes, weight gain, fatigue, depression or anemia (low red blood cell count).

 Chemo involves various anti-cancer drugs that are injected into a vein or taken by mouth.
 The drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 This treatment is often used if hormone therapy doesn’t work and if the cancer has spread to distant organs.
-Because other cells in the body divide quickly, such as cells in the bone marrow, lining of the mouth and intestines and hair follicles, these cells can also be affected by chemo.
+Because other cells in the body divide quickly, such as cells in the bone marrow, lining of the mouth and intestines, and hair follicles, these cells can also be affected by chemo.
 Side effects can include mouth sores, diarrhea, hair loss, nausea and fatigue.

 These treatments are usually done one at a time, but in some cases can be combined.
 Oncologists and patients should discuss these options.

-Clinical trials are research studies that help physicians find new promising treatments and procedures for patients.
+Clinical trials are research studies that help physicians find new, promising treatments and procedures for patients.
 They offer access to a newer, state-of-the art treatment option.
 But they may not be the best choice for everyone.

 Patients interested in a clinical trial should discuss possible options with their doctor.
 California Cancer Associates for Research and Excellence have ongoing clinical trials for different types of cancers.
-For more information on our clinical trials, click here.